Things to Do in Nassau: Complete 2026 Activity Guide

 📍 Downtown Nassau 🕐 30-45 minutes

-These 65 steps were hand-carved from solid limestone by enslaved people between 1793-1794.
-Each step represents one year of Queen Victoria's reign.
-The shaded, lush gorge is one of Nassau's most photographed spots and leads to Fort Fincastle.
+These 65 steps were hand-carved from solid limestone by enslaved labor in the late 1790s, reportedly to honor Queen Victoria's 64-year reign.
+The shaded gorge is one of Nassau's most photographed spots and leads up to Fort Fincastle for harbor views.

 Insider Tip: Go early morning to avoid crowds and heat.
 Local guides offer tours for tips - they're informative!
 Combined with Fort Fincastle, this makes a great 1-hour walking tour.